 How Ulcers Form

-Horses are generally trickle feeders and as such, gastric acid is constantly produced in their stomachs.
+Horses are generally trickle feeders.
+Gastric acid is constantly produced in their stomachs.
 However, buffering of the acid occurs when there is roughage in the diet, and this usually comes in the form of hay, haylage, or grass.
 The act of chewing can also help with acid buffering since saliva of the horse contains bicarbonate, a good acid neutralizer.

-Diets that are rich in grain can also be one of the causes of gastric ulcers in horses, since these type of feed are rapidly eaten.
+Diets that are rich in grain can also be one of the causes of gastric ulcers in horses.
+This is because these type of feed are rapidly eaten.
 The level of saliva production is not so significant.
 Additionally, these feeds undergo fermentation in the bowel which will produce all the more acid.

-Heavy exercises also increase the risk for ulcer development since exertion usually results to the compression of the stomach by the diaphragm and other organs in the abdominal region.
+Heavy exercises also increase the risk for ulcer development.
+Exertion usually results to the compression of the stomach by the diaphragm and other organs in the abdominal region.
 This would force the digestive juices to flow through the region of the stomach, which is not usually exposed to gastric acid and is not entirely protected against its corrosive nature.
 This is known as gastric splashing.